ChandanHJ/dockerised-php/README.md

 * ~~Navigate to php-docker.local:8080 in a browser~~
 * Navigate to localhost:8080

 That's it!
-You have your local PHP setup using Docker yes we are working kdfskfjkdfjadfjk
+You have your local PHP setup using Docker yes we are working

-*Example of activated PHP logging* - https://github.com/mikechernev/dockerised-php/tree/feature/log-to-stdout asiasfiasfhifsa
+*Example of activated PHP logging* - https://github.com/mikechernev/dockerised-php/tree/feature/log-to-stdout